0x7s0lt1/MNBQrV3/README.md

 });
 ```
 ### Methods
-- `async get(field)`: Retrieve the value of a specific field.
+- `get(field)`: Retrieve the value of a specific field.
-- `async set(field, value)`: Set the value of a specific field after validation.
+- `set(field, value)`: Set the value of a specific field after validation.
-- `async generateObject()`: Generate a JS object based on the field values.
+- `generateObject()`: Generate a JS object based on the field values.
-- `async generateJSON()`: Generate a JSON string based on the field values.
+- `generateJSON()`: Generate a JSON string based on the field values.

 #### Example
 ```javascript